209: ACCOSTED BY OHIO’S “BIGGEST @$$HOLE” AT McKINLEY’S FARM

 Just before we headed back to the Jeep, I thought I heard a low-pitched growl; it almost sounded like an animal in distress.
 It freaked me out at first – I thought the noise came from the tomb.
 But I was mistaken.
 It turned out to come from my photographer’s stomach.
 He hadn’t eaten much all day and the clock was already at half-past three o’clock.

-As we were headed out of Lake View Cemetery, Tom and Bob decided they would have dinner at Quaker Steak and Lube in Sheffield, Ohio; which was only a 30-mile drive from the burial ground.
+As we were headed out of Lake View Cemetery, Tom and Bob decided they would have dinner at Quaker Steak and Lube in Sheffield, Ohio, which was only a 30-mile drive from the burial ground.
 But would that 45-minute drive through the heart of Cleveland and beyond cause my photographer’s gut to start consuming itself?
 That’s something I never want to see.

 I stayed in the Jeep while my companions had dinner.
 And to be honest, I was happy Tom didn’t take me inside Quaker Steak and Lube.
 First of all, it would’ve been extremely embarrassing had my head fallen off during dinner, and you know how much I hate making a scene.
 And lastly, there was no way I wanted to watch Tom eat himself into a food coma.
 Instead, I mentally prepared myself for the last stop of our trip – the grave of William Knox Schroeder, which was located in Ridge Hill Memorial Park in Amherst, Ohio.
 As soon as I started to think about the 19-year-old Kent State University student who had perished from a gunshot wound on May 4, 1970 after Ohio Army National Guardsmen opened fire on unarmed student protesters, I got upset all over again.
 Envisioning that horrific event caused me to think and feel bad things about President Richard Nixon; and my hatred towards Ohio Governor James Rhodes grew stronger as well.